NCAR/python-tutorial/source/tutorials/yourfirst.rst

     ..

-21. [git] Stage all changes and commit:
+21. Stage all changes and commit:

     .. code-block:: bash